PACK OF BASEBALL CARDS GUM

 In the late 1980s, the popularity of baseball cards skyrocketed amid a nationwide speculation frenzy.
 Individual cards, especially popular rookie cards, soared rapidly in monetary value.
 Although the price boom was short-lived, trading cards found a permanent home in the mainstream American childhood rites of passage.
 For generations of fans, ripping open a pack of gum to reveal baseball’s future stars inside was a thrill.

-Read also: NY YANKEES BASEBALL CARDS
+Read also: JOHNNY BENCH BASEBALL CARDS VALUE

 With the evolution of insert cards, parallels, autographs and memorabilia relics in the 1990s, collecting achieved new heights.
 The business models of Topps and other manufacturers faced challenges as the baseball card-gum connection faded.
 While some packs briefly included other snacks like cracker jacks or cookies, the tradition of finding cards in stick of gum had run its course.